-4D-iii.
-Prepare illustrated design guidelines for buildings and places within historic districts, including those outside period of significance.
+4d-iii.
+Prepare illustrated design guidelines for buildings and places within historic districts, including those outside the period of significance to support the ordinance.

 The revised Historic Preservation Ordinance will include requirements for local historic districts.
 It will also include guidelines with additional direction on meeting the requirements.
-Providing illustrated examples will help to further clarify and communicate the intent of the ordinance.
+Illustrated examples would help to further clarify and communicate the intent of the ordinance.